In the previous chapter we introduced a simple Web 1.0-style hypermedia application to manage contacts. Our application

 - Opportunity 2: We can use any event to trigger an HTTP request.

-That’s a grand total of eight, count 'em, eight attributes that all fall squarely within the same conceptual model as normal HTML and that, by extending HTML as a hypermedia, open up a whole new world of user interaction possibilities within HTML.
+That’s a grand total of eight, count 'em, eight attributes that all fall squarely within the same conceptual model as normal HTML and that, by extending HTML as a hypermedia, open up a whole new world of user interaction possibilities within it.

 Here is a table summarizing those opportunities and which htmx attributes address them: